 - Matters of Scale (spatial and temporal)

-- Foundation Two: The Study of Human Impacts on Ecosystems.
-Students learn how to assess the level of damage or degradation to the structure and function of watersheds, rivers and streams, lakes, and wetlands in forested, agricultural and suburban/urban environments.
+- Learned how to assess the level of damage or degradation to the structure and function of watersheds, rivers and streams, lakes, and wetlands in forested, agricultural and suburban/urban environments.

 - Research Design